 - New methodologies for teaching music in elementary education (Athens 1996)

-- Acoustic and visual simulation of Ancient Hydraulis organ (Athens 1996)
+- Acoustic and visual simulation of Ancient Hydraulis water-organ (Athens 1996)

 - Real-time audio-to-image conversion algorithms (Athens 1998)